UTSC-CSCC01-Software-Engineering-I/term-group-project-c01s25-project-my-dormstore/doc/sprint2/sprint-02.review.md

 #### Decisions that did not turn out as well as we hoped

-- **Delayed planning of **
+- **Delayed planning of cart checkout**

-  We didn’t allocate enough time for planning how to manage cart state globally, resulting in inconsistent or conflicting cart behavior.
+  We are still in the process of determining the best approach for implementing the card checkout functionality, which has led to some inconsistencies and conflicts in cart behavior.

 #### Planned changes